 - Several States Parties have retained antipersonnel mines over a long period without appearing to use them for permitted purposes.

-To all States Parties to the Mine Ban Treaty:
+on all States Parties to the Mine Ban Treaty to:

-- Consider using the formal provisions of Article 8 to ensure that States Parties which have violated the Treaty address issues of compliance in an urgent and adequate manner.
+- Consider using the formal provisions of Article 8 to ensure that States Parties that have violated the treaty address issues of compliance in an urgent and adequate manner.